Scool Year 2009 2010 Semester 1 Anxinban

 and five currant buns.
 Flopsy, Mopsy, and Cotton-tail, who were good little bunnies, went down the lane to gather blackberries;

 But Peter, who was very naughty, ran straight away to Mr. McGregor's garden, and squeezed under the gate!
+First

 he ate some lettuces and some French beans; and then he ate some radishes; And then, feeling rather sick, he went to look

 for some parsley.
 But round the end of a cucumber frame, whom should he meet but Mr. McGregor!
+Mr.

 McGregor was on his hands and knees planting out young cabbages, but he jumped up and ran after Peter, waving a rake and calling